geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 [^henry-ford-quote]: While it _is true_ that the quote is often attributed to Ford, there's [no evidence](https://www.snopes.com/news/2025/02/23/horses-quote-henry-ford/) of him actually saying it.
 But _"never let the truth get in the way of a good story"_ --Mark Twain, or was it...?
 [^big-bang]: I'll extend an olive branch here and say that there truly are people who try to design the perfect product in their ivory tower, and yes, those people will most likely never release _anything_, let alone anything that anyone actually wants.
 [^vertical]: Quote from Richin Jose: "How not to build an MVP: The Flawed 'Skateboard to Car' Analogy" [here](https://richinjose.medium.com/how-not-to-build-an-mvp-the-flawed-skateboard-to-car-analogy-4920a845f151).
 The article goes on to compare the MVP to a thin slice of layered cake, rather than delivering the whole top layer of frosting.
 Very tasty mental image, but doesn't work one bit as a development metaphor, since we'd have to bake the whole cake to deliver a slice...
-[^mode-of-transport]: Cut to all AI and DeFi companies with hundreds of millions in funding and absolutely no concrete vision other than to "revolutionize" finance, intelligence—you name it...
+[^mode-of-transport]: Cut to all AI and DeFi companies with hundreds of millions in funding and absolutely no concrete vision other than to "revolutionize" finance, intelligence - you name it...
 [^minecraft]: The skateboard of Minecraft is described as:  "You couldn't do much in the first version – it was basically an ugly blocky 3d-landscape where you can dig up blocks and place them elsewhere to build crude structures.".
 Surely a simpler version, but does this version of Minecraft (as described) have the same relation to modern Minecraft as a skateboard has to a car?
 Why not leave it at prototype here as well?
 If the core point is that this version was playable and testable, I still think that the skateboard isn't a good metaphor.
+[^morph]: He writes 'This model is especially suitable for software, since software is, well, Soft.
+You can “morph” the product as you go'.
+The words "soft" and "morph" do a lot of heavy lifting in those sentences and I'd say this is a very handwavy description of the development process at best.
+Again, this totally obscures the fact that engineering decisions in early versions lay the foundations for later increments.